 Welcome to today’s post.

-In today’s blog I will show how you can use Azure to investigate application settings for your web application that has been deployed into Azure as an App Service.
+In today’s blog I will show how you can use Azure to investigate application settings for your web application that have been deployed into Azure under an App Service Plan.

-To be able to complete this exercise you should already have a web application deployed into Azure under an Application Service Plan.
+To be able to complete this exercise you should already have a web application deployed into Azure as a Web Application under an App Service Plan.

 When you access your Azure web site, you would normally use a URL of the form: